 Active strategies, however, entail investigation and analysis expenses and tend to increase general transaction costs,…If the extra costs and risks of an investment program are substantial, those added costs and risks must be justified by realistically evaluated return expectations.
 Accordingly, a decision to proceed with such a program involves judgments by the [fiduciary] that: (a) gains from the course of action in question can reasonably be expected to compensate for its additional costs and risks;… – Restatement (Third) Trusts [Section 90 cmt h(2)]

-The following slides are based on the returns and risk data, 2017of a popular actively managed mutual fund over the five-year period January 1, 2013 to December 31, 2017, compared to the returns and risk data of a comparable Vanguard index fund.
-The fund charges a front-end load, or purchase fee, of 5.75 percent.
+The following slides are based on the returns and risk data of a popular actively managed mutual fund over a five-year period, compared to the returns and risk data of a comparable Vanguard index fund.
+When InvestSense does a forensic AMVR analysis, we examine both a five and a ten year period to analyze consitency of performance.
+The actively managed fund charges a front-end load, or purchase fee, of 5.75 percent.
 The Vanguard index fund does not charge a front-end load.

 However, Investors who invest in funds that charge a front-end load do not receive a fund’s nominal return since funds immediately deduct the cost of the front-end load at the time of an investor’s purchase of the fund.
 Since there is less money in the account to start with, an investor naturally receives less cumulative growth in their account when compared to a no-load fund with the same returns.
 This lag in cumulative growth will continue for as long as they own the mutual fund.

-In our example, once the impact of the front-end load is factored into the fund’s returns, the investor not only charges higher fees, but also suffers an opportunity cost, as the fund underperforms the benchmark, the comparable Vanguard index fund.
-This double loss clearly makes the fund cost-inefficient and a poor investment choice.
+In our example, once the impact of the front-end load is factored into the fund’s returns, the fund further underperforms the benchmark, the comparable Vanguard index fund.
+This double loss clearly makes the fund even noire cost-inefficient and a poor investment choice.

 A final factor that should be considered is the risk-adjusted return of a fund.
 When comparing funds, it is obviously important to know if a fund incurred a higher level of risk to achieve its returns relative to another fund since investors may not be comfortable with such risk.
 As the quote from the Restatement points out, at the very least, investors would expect a higher return that would compensate them for a higher level of risk.